-Salmon is easily one of my favorite seafood dishes, and this Pesto Salmon is the absolute best.
+Salmon is easily one of my favorite seafood dishes, and this Baked Pesto Salmon Recipe is the absolute best.
 With Greek yogurt, pesto, salt and parmesan, you can’t go wrong.

 It is slightly acidic and provides loads of moisture helping to keep meat, fish and seafood flavorful and tender.
 You can blend nearly any flavor profile into plain yogurt.